particle-iot/docs/src/content/en/photon/hardware.md

 The Photon (without headers) can be surface mounted directly in an end application PCB using the following PCB land pattern:

 <div align=left><img src="https://lh3.googleusercontent.com/-7JOlKRosWHU/VT2bI7T1vTI/AAAAAAAAA2Q/TilveIALeyI/s0/photon_land_pattern_without_headers.png" width=600></div>

+Solder mask around exposed copper pads should be 0.1mm (4 mils) larger in all directions.
+E.g., a 0.08" x 0.10" pad would have a 0.088" x 0.108" solder mask.

 This land pattern can be found in the [Spark.lbr Eagle library](https://github.com/spark/photon/blob/master/libraries/Spark.lbr), as a Device named `PHOTON_SMD`.  **Note: Clone or Download the complete repository as a ZIP file to avoid corrupted data in Eagle files.**